-FIN 687 Financial Markets and Institutions (3-0-3).
+FIN 687 Financial Markets and

+Institutions (3-0-3).
 Emphasizes the understanding of financial institutions, markets and instruments.
 Includes commercial banking, expansion process of money, central banking and other financial institutions, as well as the types of financial markets and instruments, and interest rates.
 Requires background in business courses, including finance.
-Prerequisite: admission to MSF program.
+Restricted to MSF students who matriculated into the finance major.